MarcusQuigley/Mel-main/README.md

 - 🔭 Going back to go forward step by step
 - 🌱 Python
-- 💬 Still learning but happy to help with the basics if I can.
+- 💬 Currently, I completing the Google Data Analytics Certification.
  <!-- 👯 I’m looking to collaborate on ...
 -  I’m looking for help with ...
 - - ⚡ Fun fact: ...there are so many ;) too many... 🤔